Optimal queue-size scaling in switched networks: Switched network model

-Also, let $S_{\bsigma}(\tau)$ be the cumulative amount of time that is spent on using schedule $\bsigma$ up to time $\tau$, so that
+Also, let $S_{\bolds{\sigma}}(\tau)$ be the cumulative amount of time that is spent on using schedule~$\bolds{\sigma}$ up to time $\tau$, so that

-A policy that decides which schedule to choose at each time slot $\tau \in \IntegersP$ is called a \emph{scheduling policy}.
+A policy that decides which schedule to choose at each time slot $\tau\in\IntegersP$ is called a \emph{scheduling policy}.
 In this paper, we will be interested in online scheduling policies.
-That is, the scheduling decision at time $\tau$ will be based on historical information, i.e., the cumulative arrival process $\bA(\cdot)$ till time $\tau$.
+That is, the scheduling decision at time $\tau$ will be based on historical information, that is, the cumulative arrival process $\bA (\cdot)$ till time $\tau$.

-\subsection{Stochastic model.}
+\subsection{Stochastic model}

 We shall assume that the exogenous arrival process for each queue is independent and Poisson.
 Specifically, unit-sized packets arrive to queue $i$ as a Poisson process of rate $\lambda_i$.
-Let $\blambda = [\lambda_i]_{i=1}^N$ denote the vector of all arrival rates. {The results presented in this paper extend to more general arrival process with i.i.d. interarrival times with finite means, using a {\em Poissonization} trick.} We discuss this extension in Section \ref{sec:conc}.
+Let $\bolds{\lambda}= [\lambda_i]_{i=1}^N$ denote the vector of all arrival rates.
+The results presented in this paper extend to more general arrival process with i.i.d. interarrival times with finite means, using a \textit{Poissonization} trick.
+We discuss this extension in Section~\ref{secconc}.

-\subsection{Useful quantities.}
+\subsection{Useful quantities}

-We shall assume that the scheduling constraint set $\sS$ is {\em monotone}.
-This is captured in the following assumption. \begin{assumption}[Monotonicity] If $\sS$ contains a schedule, then $\sS$ also contains all of its sub-schedules.
-Formally, for any $\bsigma \in \sS$, if $\bsigma' \in \{0,1\}^N$ and $\bsigma'\leq \bsigma$ componentwise, then $\bsigma' \in \sS$. \end{assumption} Without loss of generality, we will assume that each unit vector $\be_i$ belongs to $\sS$.
-Next, we define some quantities that will be useful in the remainder of the paper. \begin{definition}[Admissible region] Let $\sS\subset\{0,1\}^N$ be the set of allowed schedules.
-Let $\hull{\sS}$ be the convex hull of $\sS$, i.e.,
+We shall assume that the scheduling constraint set $\sS$ is \textit{monotone}.
+This is captured in the following assumption. \begin{assumption}[(Monotonicity)] If $\sS$ contains a schedule, then $\sS$ also contains all of its sub-schedules.
+Formally, for any $\bolds{\sigma}\in\sS$, if $\bolds{\sigma}' \in\{0,1\}^N$ and $\bolds{\sigma}'\leq\bolds{\sigma }$ componentwise, then $\bolds{\sigma}' \in\sS$. \end{assumption} Without loss of generality, we will assume that each unit vector $\be_i$ belongs to $\sS$.
+Next, we define some quantities that will be useful in the remainder of the paper. \begin{definition}[(Admissible region)] Let $\sS\subset\{0,1\}^N$ be the set of allowed schedules.
+Let $\hull{\sS}$ be the convex hull of $\sS$, that is,